 adam121 - Fotolia

-Whether it be to establish a presence in the US or to gain more insight and expertise into the market talented people are always in demand in the channel.
-The last few days have seen a few hires worth noting.
+Whether it be to establish a presence in the US or to gain more insight and expertise into the market, talented people are always in demand in the channel.
+The past few days have seen a few hires worth noting.

 The firm intY has been busy hiring staff to join its first foray into the US with an operation in the state of Nebraska, with UK staff getting the chance to go for the American jobs that are opening up.